Juliettte/public/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a researcher in the Inria team Makutu.
+I am a researcher in the Inria team [Makutu](https://team.inria.fr/makutu/).
 My research focuses on numerical aspects wave propagation, more specifically applied to musical instruments.
+This axis of the team is located in Talence, France.

-I am also a member of [Modartt](http://www.modartt.com) company.
+I am a member of the [SCRIME](https://scrime.u-bordeaux.fr) where scientists can meet composers and musicians to achieve joint projects.

+As a member of [Modartt](http://www.modartt.com) company, I help develop new instruments for real time synthesis.

 <!--
 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.